 Open Question 6: What other virulence genes are impacted by bS21-2?

 In Chapter 2, we concluded that bS21-2 is likely regulating genes important for virulence in addition to the T6SS, because ectopic expression of bS21-3 restores T6SS protein abundance but does not restore intramacrophage replication.
-To determine what these other virulence genes may be, we compared data from a transposon-seq study that found genes important for replication in macrophage with our proteomics screen from Chapter 2.
-This cross-comparison revealed seven genes that are less abundant at the protein level but not the transcript level when bS21-2 is absent and are important for virulence, excluding genes encoding the T6SS.
-While all seven should be investigated, two genes in particular stand out as likely candidates: FTL_1216 which may encode a YqgE/AlgH family transcription factor and potG which encodes a putrescine transport protein shown to act as a virulence factor in other species (She et al 2019; Sturgill and Rather, 2004; Kurihara et al., 2013).
+To determine what these other virulence genes may be, we compared data from a study that used Tn-Seq to identify genes important for replication of F. tularensis in macrophage with our proteomics data from Chapter 2.
+This revealed seven genes that are less abundant at the protein level but not the transcript level when bS21-2 is absent and are important for virulence, excluding genes encoding the T6SS.
+While all seven should be investigated, two genes in particular stand out as likely candidates: FTL_1216 which may encode a YqgE/AlgH family protein that may function as a regulatory factor and potG which encodes a putrescine transport protein shown to act as a virulence factor in other species (She et al 2019; Sturgill and Rather, 2004; Kurihara et al., 2013).
 We would like to confirm these proteins are impacted by bS21-2 by tagging each gene with a VSV-G-epitope tag in wild-type cells and ΔbS21-2 cells then conducting immunoblotting.
 For those confirmed to be responsive to by bS21-2, we would ectopically express the genes in wild-type and ΔbS21-2 cells, to see if we could restore intramacrophage replication.
 By also ectopically expressing bS21-3, we would be able to determine that any restoration of growth in macrophage is due to the virulence gene of interest, not the T6SS.
 Thus, we could identify virulence genes that are impacted by bS21-2 but not bS21-3, further clarifying the distinction between the bS21 homologs.

 It is worth reflecting on why F. tularensis is using bS21-2 to control its virulence in this way. bS21 is one of the last proteins assembled into the ribosome and is easily exchanged in E. coli (Mizushima & Nomura, 1970).
-F. tularensis may be able to switch which bS21 homolog is in ribosomes to rapidly adapt their proteome based on changing conditions (i.e. when in a host phagosome).
+F. tularensis may be able to switch which bS21 homolog is in ribosomes to rapidly adapt their proteome based on changing conditions (i.e. when in a host vacuole).
 This strategy may be faster than impacting transcription.
 If virulence genes are always transcribed but poorly translated, they can be “turned on” by switching out bS21 homologs and improving translation initiation.
 At this stage, there is significant work to be done before a model like this could be established.

 Open Question 7: How do changes to the 5´ UTRs impact overall protein production?

 Throughout our 5´ UTR reporter analyses in Chapter 3, we focused our attention on the relative protein production in cells without bS21-2 compared to those with bS21-2.
-This allowed a clear comparison of the same 5´ UTR while changing only bS21-2 presence.
+This allowed a clear comparison of translation from the same 5´ UTR while changing only bS21-2 presence.
 However, there were significant differences in overall protein production between 5´ UTRs.
-Looking first at the wild-type 5´ UTRs, the tul4 5´ UTR produced 51-fold more fluorescence than the mraY 5´ UTR, with all other UTRs somewhere between (Chapter 3, Figure 1B and Suppl.
+Looking first at the wild-type 5´ UTRs, the tul4 5´ UTR fused to gfp produced 51-fold more fluorescence than the mraY 5´ UTR fused to gfp, with all other UTRs somewhere between (Chapter 3, Figure 1B and Suppl.
 Fig. 2).
-The simplest explanation relates to differences in Shine-Dalgarno strength.
-Indeed, the 5´ UTRs with the lowest overall fluorescence all had SDs with less than 4 nucleotides that complemented the aSD.
+The simplest explanation for these differences in protein synthesis relates to differences in Shine-Dalgarno strength.
+Indeed, the 5´ UTRs with the lowest overall fluorescence all had SDs with less than 4 nucleotides with complementarity to the aSD.